tdpreece/custom_bootstrap_build_with_scss/README.md

 ## Setting up
-I created a new directory for this project then crated a new node project by running a the following command and hitting enter when presented with questions.
+I created a new directory for this project then crated a new node project by running a the following command and hitting Enter when presented with questions.

 ```
 mkdir custom_bootstrap_build_with_scsss
+cd custom_bootstrap_build_with_scsss
-npm install bower
+npm init
 ```

-Install node-sass, which will compile .scss files to css.
+I Installed node-sass, which compiles .scss files to css.

 ```
 npm install --save node-sass